Sydney Trades Hall

 About the building

-The Sydney Trades Hall and Literary Institute was built from 1888 to 1917 to provide a meeting place for trade unionists and a place to help educate the workers of NSW.
-It was established as the Sydney Trades and Labour Council, today known as Unions NSW.
+The Sydney Trades Hall and Literary Institute was built from 1888 to 1917 to provide a meeting place for trade unionists – where they could ‘speak with one voice’ – and a place to help educate the workers of NSW.
+It was established by unions who were affiliates of the Sydney Trades and Labour Council, today known as Unions NSW.

-Australia’s first locally born architect, John Smedley, who had also practised in Japan, designed the building.
+Australia’s first locally born architect, John Smedley, designed the building in the late Victorian Italianate style.
 It included union offices, meeting rooms, a library and a banner room.
 Trades Hall opened in 1895 and was subsequently enlarged in stages in the early 20th century.
+More recent alterations, in the early 2000s, combine original features with modern office spaces.

-The building has played a significant role in Australia’s modern political history.
-The Australian Labor Party in NSW originated from the Labour Council, and in 1925, radio station 2KY started broadcasting from the tower.
-More than 90 unions were on site in the early 20th century, and over the years peace groups, women’s organisations, anti-Apartheid groups, environmental groups and more have found a home here.
+The building has played a significant role in Australia’s modern political and social history.
+The Australian Labor Party in NSW originated from the Labour Council, and the labour movement radio station 2KY started broadcasting from the tower in 1925.
+More than 90 unions were onsite in the early 20th century, and peace groups, women’s organisations, anti-Apartheid groups, environmental groups and more have found a home at Trades Hall over the years.
+Many visual reminders of unions, rallies and events are preserved and displayed throughout.

 1888–1917